 A: It’s a lot.
 Researchers have calculated that the average joint has slightly less than a half gram of marijuana.
 (Yes, this is actually something that people with Ph.D.s did.)
 An ounce is slightly more than 28 grams.
 So one ounce will get you close to 60 joints.
 In alcohol terms, it’s a keg of pot.

 A: In the medical-marijuana market, ounces run from $150 to close to $300.
 But almost nobody buys full ounces.
 The more common purchase amount is an eighth of an ounce.
 Think of it like a 12-pack.
 Eighths run around $25 to $45 for medical marijuana.
-We’ll have to wait and see what stores set as the recreational prices.
+Recreational prices are often 50-100 percent more than medical prices, depending on the shop.

 Q: Does that include tax?